-The prosthetic socket, essential point of integration between human tissue and replacement limb, is most often also the place where degree of prosthetic success is defined.
+The prosthetic socket, an essential point of integration between human tissue and replacement limb, is most often also the place where a degree of prosthetic success is defined.

 In other words, a prosthetic limb may incorporate the most sophisticated, technologically-advanced and expensive components available, but if the socket does not fit well and allow the residual limb anatomy to function to its capabilities, the result will be less than optimal, the user will not be happy, and the prosthesis may well stay in the closet.

 For this reason, our prosthetic staff devotes paramount attention to designing and fabricating the best possible socket for each amputee we serve.
 Sockets are as unique as the people who wear them; no two are alike, but certain principles proven to enhance comfort and functionality are built into many current-day designs.

 Total contact: Through careful creation and modification of a positive model of the residual limb, our prosthetic team forms the unique optimal socket shape for that individual.
 For most amputees, our goal is total contact between limb and socket.
 A total contact socket enhances venous return, limits edema and reddening/inflammation on the distal end of the anatomic limb, and helps distribute the load somewhat.

 Total surface bearing: A total surface weight-bearing socket expands on this concept by distributing forces across the entire residual limb surface.
 Advantages include reduced pressure on any given limb tissues, better sensory feedback to the user, improved circulation and increased proprioception.

 Reduced weight: Lightweight, high-strength sockets enable amputees to do more with less energy expenditure.
 One way this can be achieved is with a flexible inner socket within a laminated or rigid plastic outer frame.
 The outer frame covers the primary weight-bearing areas of the residual limb, while pressure-sensitive tissues and bony prominences are encompassed only by the softer inner socket.